[Okayama] The hot topic of Kasaoka Ramen! We visited six popular local ramen shops

 3. Yama-chan

-Address: 2369-37 Kasaoka, Kasaoka City
+Address: 2369-37 Kasaoka , Kasaoka City

-Business hours: 5:00-15:00 Closed: Wednesdays and Thursdays (open on holidays)
+Business hours: 5:00-15:00 Closed: Wednesdays and Thursdays (open on public holidays)

 TEL: 0865-60-0256